jasnow/railroader-site/source/_posts/2012-03-05-brakeman-1-dot-5-1-released.markdown

 ---
 layout: post
-title: "Brakeman 1.5.1 Released"
+title: "Railroader 1.5.1 Released"
 date: 2012-03-05 18:50
 comments: true
 categories:
 ---

-After the excitment yesterday with a mass assignment vulnerability being exploited in a very public manner on [Github](https://gist.github.com/1978249), interest in Brakeman has skyrocketed.
+After the excitment yesterday with a mass assignment vulnerability being exploited in a very public manner on [Github](https://gist.github.com/1978249), interest in Railroader has skyrocketed.

-This lead to re-examination of Brakeman's code for detecting that mass assignment has been globally disabled - and it turns out there was a bug or two.
-So here is a bug-fix release of Brakeman to correct that and some other minor issues.
+This lead to re-examination of Railroader's code for detecting that mass assignment has been globally disabled - and it turns out there was a bug or two.
+So here is a bug-fix release of Railroader to correct that and some other minor issues.

 Upgrading to 1.5.1 may increase the number of warnings reported.